-The adoption of the DEP work programme 2025-2027 by the ECCC will be a major milestone during this period.
-Key tasks will be the evaluation of DEP calls for proposals, preparation and signature of grants and procurements, and managing projects.
+The adoption of the ECCC Work Programme 2025-2027 implementing the cybersecurity parts of the Digital Europe Programme (in particular actions related to Article 6 of Regulation (EU) 2021/694) is a major milestone during this period.
+Key tasks will be the evaluation of DEP calls, preparation and signature of grants and procurements, and managing projects.
 The ECCC will entirely manage these tasks, independently from EC services after reaching full financial autonomy.
-Moreover, the EC services are expected to transfer to the ECCC the responsibility of managing existing DEP projects.
 In addition, the Cyber Solidarity Act provides for a series of actions to be managed by the ECCC.
 Furthermore, in line with Article 5.5 of the ECCC Regulation, the EC may delegate to the ECCC the implementation of HEP in the area of cybersecurity (evaluation of proposals, management of grants, etc.).

-Objective #2: Coordinate and further develop the Network of NCCs and the Cybersecurity Competence Community; develop, implement and monitor the ECCC strategic advice and priorities under the Agenda, the multiannual and the annual work programme
+➤ Objective #2: Coordinate and further develop the Network of NCCs and the Cybersecurity Competence Community; develop, implement and monitor the ECCC strategic advice and priorities under the Agenda, the multiannual and the annual work programme

 The ECCC will facilitate and coordinate the work of the Network of NCCs, by facilitating the works of the ECCC GB Working Groups and its Chairs as secretariat.
-The Network is composed of one NCC from each MS19.
+The Network is composed of one NCC from each MS25.
 Over the course of 2022, seven Working Groups (WGs) of the GB were established, of which several relate to the functioning of the NCCs Network.
 During 2024 the WG were revised, and the following list reflects latest agreement of the ECCC GB during the meeting in June: